General Frequently Asked Questions

 - What do I need to know about accessing and using existing data?

 - If my study does not involve human subjects research, how can I get documentation for my records?

-- What if I will be engaged in human subjects research at a non-UC institution?
+- What if I will be sharing data with non-UC Berkeley investigators/institutions?

 - I am a student investigator.
 What training verification do I need to provide in my protocol application?

 - What is the difference between privacy and confidentiality?

 - What do I need to know about managing my research data?

 - If I am in the data analysis phase of my research do I need to renew my protocol?